AOF-Dev/MCinaBox/README.md

 This project exists thanks to all the people who contribute.

 ### List of contributors:
+- `by-scott` perfect user management and genuine verification code
-- Frank Ou provides Japanese translation
+- `Frank Ou` provides Japanese translation
-- MCredbear provides new English translation.(will be used)
+- `MCredbear` provides English translation.
-- mmiguelmazetto found the code that caused forge error and proposed the correction
+- `miguelmazetto` found the code that caused forge error and proposed the correction
+- `Salted fish King` provides Spanish translation
+- `SnowFuryHQ` found the code that caused jni building error in Linux.
 - All people who put forward issues.

 If you want to submit a pull request, there're some requirements:
 * IDE: Android Studio
-* TargetSDK: 28
+* TargetSDK: 21
 * MimniumSDK: 21
 * Do NOT modify `gradle` files.